damodaravadhani/DocumentationPSCLI/MigrationGuideServiceBus.md

 ## Topic Entity

 ### Get-AzServiceBusTopic
-- Output type of cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSTopicAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbTopic`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSTopicAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbTopic`.
 - Parameter `-MaxCount` has been removed.
 Use `-Skip` and `-Top` for pagination use cases.

 ### Set-AzServiceBusTopic
-- Input type of parameter `-InputObject` and Output type of this cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSTopicAttributes` to
+- Input type of parameter `-InputObject` and Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSTopicAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbTopic`.
 - `-InputObject` parameter set would have a change in behaviour.
 Refer the [section](#behavior-of--inputobject) to know more.

 ### New-AzServiceBusTopic
-- Output type of this cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSTopicAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbTopic`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSTopicAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbTopic`.
 -  `-SizeInBytes` is readonly parameter and is getting removed.
 - Parameter `-EnableBatchedOperations` would be renamed to `-EnableBatchedOperation`.